ModyQyW/fabric/docs/guide/linter/eslint.md

 ## Installation

 You have to install ESLint first.
-We currently support ESLint v8.
+Currently ESLint v8 is supported.

 ::: code-group